wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.2.1 =
+* German language support added
+* Improved compatibility with a few unusual server configuration types
+* Added compatibility with some maintenance mode plugins
+* Added compatibility with the Better WP Security plugin

 = 1.2.0 =
 * Simplified setup process — protect your account right away after activating the plugin